AbhinavPraveen/UoP-HPC-Docs/source/software/gromacs.rst

 * The :plaintext:`gmx_mpi mdrun` command starts the main computation chemistry engine within GROMACS with MPI support.
 Details of this command can be found at `<https://manual.gromacs.org/current/onlinehelp/gmx-mdrun.html>`_.
 * The remainder of the final line specifies options to the computation chemistry engine within GROMACS. **This can be changed freely by the user as described in the documentation linked above.**

 We can then submit the job file using the following command.
-Note that the archive extracted as above is expected to be in teh same folder as the job submission file and the current working directory.
+Note that the archive extracted as above is expected to be in the same folder as the job submission file and the current working directory.

 .. code-block:: bash